Browse another subject:

 ART 104 Design I (4-0) 3 hrs.

 A broad foundation in the principles and elements of design is applied to two-dimensional work.
 Various media and their application are introduced.
+This course carries SUNY General Education credit.
 F View Course Syllabus

 ART 105 Design II (4-0) 3 hrs.